kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   S_X = np.genfromtxt('data-state-space-sources.csv', delimiter=',')
   mixture_fraction = np.genfromtxt('data-mixture-fraction.csv', delimiter=',')

-Cluster into bins of mixture fraction vector
+Cluster into bins of the mixture fraction vector
 ================================================

 In this example, we partition the data set into five bins of the mixture fraction vector.